AmbitiousTerror/responsive-nav/README.md

 # responsive-nav
-A simple lightweight, customizable responsive navigationbar using flexbox.
+A simple lightweight, customizable responsive navigationbar with hamburger using flexbox.